 30. Tobramycin: Please give the mode of action with Relenza combating viral infections: (3pts.)
-31. Please list three purposes of the mucocilliary system within the lungs: (3pts.) a. b. c.
+31. Please list three purposes of the mucocilliary system within the lungs: (3pts.) a. р. с.
 32. What are three anatomical features within the lungs that secrete sputum into the airways?
-(3pts.) a. b. c.
-33. Mucomyst: Please list device with the respective dose delivered.
+(3pts.) a. b.
+C. 33.
+Mucomyst: Please list device with the respective dose delivered.
 What will it innervate, and what are the desired therapeutic outcomes?
 How often is this drug administered and list at least one frequent side effect: (6pts.)
 34. Briefly Explain: Why do exogenous steroids cause hypothalamic-pituitary-adrenal (HPA) suppression and what is the common therapeutic approach taken to limit this side effect and what is the idea behind this approach?
 (5pts.)

 35. What is the mode of action that mucomyst has on the mucus blanket?
 (2pts.)
 36. What is the mode of action that Pulmicort have on the airways?
 (3pts.)
 37. Brovana: Please list device with the respective dose delivered.
 What will it innervate, and what are the desired therapeutic outcomes?
-How often is this drug administered and list at least one frequent side effect.
-(Ents.) and list at least one frequent side effect: (6pts.)
+How often is this drug administered and list at least one frequent side effect: (6pts.)